IIIF/api/source/presentation/4.0/model.md

 ### y
 {: #y}

-A number giving the y coordinate of a point on the vertical or height axis (e.g. for Point Selector), an angular value in degrees around the y axis (e.g. for Rotate Transform), a scale factor to multiply another y value by (e.g. for Scale Transform), or an offset along the y axis to add to another x value (e.g. for Translate Transform).
+A number giving the y coordinate of a point on the vertical or height axis (e.g. for Point Selector), an angular value in degrees around the y axis (e.g. for Rotate Transform), a scale factor to multiply another y value by (e.g. for Scale Transform), or an offset along the y axis to add to another y value (e.g. for Translate Transform).
 The interpretation of the value is, thus, dependent on the class of the resource that has the `y` property.

 The value _MUST_ be a number (floating point or integer).